ToshioCP/Gtk4-tutorial/gfm/sec7.md

 Our file viewer is as follows.

 - When arguments are given, it recognizes the first argument as a filename and opens it.
-- The second argument and after are ignored.
+- The second argument and later are ignored.
 - If there is no argument, it shows an error message and quits.
 - If it successfully opens the file, it reads the contents of the file, inserts them to GtkTextBuffer and shows the window.
 - If it fails to open the file, it shows an error message and quit.